Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

   --tags Key=Name,Value=scalr-agent-cache
 ```

 Or using the AWS Console (**EFS → File systems → your file system → Access points → Create access point**).
-The POSIX user and creation permission sections are marked *optional* in the form, but they are required for this setup — leaving them empty produces an access point that cannot be mounted or written to:
+The POSIX user and creation permission are required for this setup — leaving them empty produces an access point that cannot be mounted or written to:

 | Section | Field | Value |
 |---|---|---|